Florida House Bill 837 (HB837): How Can Property Managers Prepare?

 - Secure entrances: Pedestrian security gates must be equipped with radio frequency identification (RFID) readers.
 These gates are a visible reminder to criminals that they aren’t welcome there.

-Step Three: Perform employee training on crime deterrence and safety.
+Step three: Provide employee training on crime deterrence and safety

 The bill requires the Florida Crime Prevention Training Institute of the Department of Legal Affairs to develop proposed curriculum or best practices for owners or operators.
 This curriculum will provide more specifics you can embrace in your training.

-Step Four: Schedule a CPTED security assessment for each property before 1/1/25.
+Step four: Schedule a CPTED security assessment for each property

-Your property must have a CPTED assessment performed by a law enforcement agency or a Florida CPTED practitioner before January 1, 2025.
+Each qualifying property must undergo a CPTED assessment performed by law enforcement or a Florida-certified CPTED practitioner to identify vulnerabilities and confirm compliance.

 This assessment will evaluate the property’s current safety features and identify areas for improvement to align with CPTED standards.
 These assessments are important for spotting vulnerabilities and making the necessary improvements to lower potential crime risks.

-How can property managers ensure they stay compliant with CPTED requirements?
+How can property managers stay compliant with CPTED requirements?

 Property managers might also consider investing in a tech-enabled security solution like Deep Sentinel.
 These systems make use of advanced technology, such as artificial intelligence and real-time surveillance, to provide an added layer of protection.
 Implementing such technologies can help to deter criminal activity even further by offering instant notification of suspicious behavior to security personnel or law enforcement.